- Conditions We Treat

 - Support Services

 Thyroid cancer occurs when the genetic material of cells in the gland become damaged or changed, producing mutations that affect normal cell growth and division.
 The abnormal cells then replicate, causing cancer.
 If undetected, the cancer can spread beyond the thyroid and move to other parts of the body.

 The precise causes of thyroid cancer are unknown, but certain risk factors have been identified as including having a family history of thyroid cancer, having a bowel condition known as familial adenomatous polyposis and being overweight.

 In its early stages, thyroid cancer tends to cause no or very few symptoms, although the main noticeable symptom of thyroid cancer is a lump or swelling at the front of the neck just below your Adam’s apple, which is usually painless.
 Other symptoms of thyroid cancer only tend to occur after the condition has reached an advanced stage, and may include:

 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
 Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 Because the symptoms of thyroid cancer tend not to appear until the disease has progressed, it is vital that diagnosis is swift and accurate.
 Tests may include:

-At CCL patients with thyroid cancer are usually treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL patients with thyroid cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Treatment could involve: